© Marcel Hilger © Marcel Hilger

 Full of motivation, you start your intense training on the bike – but what’s happening now?
 From one moment to the next, you’re wiped.
 You’re dizzy, your legs feel heavy and you’re overcome with waves of nausea and sweating.
 All of a sudden and without warning, it’s here: the dreaded dip in energy, sometimes called a “bonk”.
 Pro athletes are usually all too familiar with this phenomenon.
 It comes on abruptly and is followed by a sharp decline in performance.
 But what causes a “bonk” and what can you do to prevent it?

-Simplon shares their best tips and tricks to help make sure you can always perform your best when competing in a race.
+SIMPLON shares their best tips and tricks to help make sure you can always perform your best when competing in a race.

 What causes a dip in energy?